Clones of pigmented words and realizations of special classes of monoids: Open questions and future work

 \subsection{General case for pigmented magnets and pigmented pillars}

 The final question we ask here concerns the clones $\Magn_{k, k'}(\Monoid)$ and $\Pill_{k, k'}(\Monoid)$.
-These clone are well understood in the case $k = 1 = k'$.
-Indeed, both realizations and presentations are furnished for each clone in this case.
+These clones are well understood in the case $k = 1 = k'$.
+Indeed, both descriptions and presentations are furnished for each clone in this case.
 The question here consists in establishing generalizations of these results working for any nonnegative integers $k$ and~$k'$.

 \MakeReferences